The Pink Full Moon In Scorpio Is Here To Rock Your World

 With the asteroids Juno in Virgo and Vesta in Cancer in the mix, there is an added need for protection.
 These asteroids may bring out negative emotions such as jealousy or aggravation towards those who we think are trying to take credit for our work or ideas.
 This can lead to feelings of resentment and imposter syndrome, where we doubt our abilities and feel like frauds.
 Remember, this is just a passing phase and we should not let these sentiments linger.
 Instead, we should remind ourselves of our strengths and achievements through positive self-talk and affirmations.
 We are great at what we do and should not let anyone take that away from us.
 Another way to combat this vibe is to hold our dreams and aspirations close to our hearts.
 We don’t have to share or tell any information to others until it comes to fruition.

-Jupiter and Uranus will share a conjunction in Taurus a few days before the full moon, on April 20.
+Jupiter and Uranus will share a conjunction in Taurus a few days before the full moon, on 20th April.
 Jupiter aims to expand and Uranus seeks change, so we can expect a new vision to consume our hearts, minds, and spirits at this time.
-However, since this planetary connection is in Taurus, it’s important that we take baby steps towards amplifying our visions, hopes, and aspirations.
-Mercury is still in retrograde in Aries, so it’s essential that we don’t jump into a new way of being until it ends on April 25.
+However, since this planetary connection is in Taurus, it’s important that we take baby steps towards amplifying our visions, hopes and aspirations.
+Mercury is still in retrograde in Aries, so it’s essential that we don’t jump into a new way of being until it ends on 25th April.
 It is vital that we take the time to understand what we want for the future during this inspiring time of new beginnings.